giacomomellone/CARE/docs/System Requirements Document (SRD).md

 ## 5. Dependencies and Assumptions

+- **CARE-150**: The system shall comply with all relevant ECSS standards, with zero non-compliance issues.
-- **CARE-160**: Dependent on regular and reliable access to Sentinel-3 data, with no more than 2 hours of downtime per month.
+- **CARE-160**: The system shall ensure access to Sentinel-3 data regularly and reliably, with downtime not exceeding 2 hours per month.
-- **CARE-170**: Assumes availability of supplemental coastal, weather, and tidal information, with at least 98% coverage of the relevant coastal areas.
+- **CARE-170**: The system shall have access to supplemental coastal, weather, and tidal information, covering at least 98% of the relevant coastal areas.
-- **CARE-180**: Assumes compliance with all relevant environmental and data privacy regulations.
+- **CARE-180**: The system shall comply with all relevant environmental and data privacy regulations, maintaining adherence to standards such as GDPR, local environmental laws, etc.

 ---